NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/sliCERR/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Slicer-Jupyter notebooks to code the data import/export process and analysis as proof-of-concept
-2. Development of UI to make access fast and easy
+2. User interface was development for 3DSlicer GUI to simplify the process of selecting CERR-format datasets for import in 3DSlicer.

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. We have composed demo notebooks for running the first steps https://github.com/cerr/sliCERR
+1. Use of specialized functions in CERR such as Deep Learning-based image segmentation and radiomics texture mapping, demonstrated in Jupyter notebooks publicly available on GitHub.
-2. The GUI is in development
+2. GUI is in development
+3. Expand wiki documentation for setup and usage

 # Illustrations